MicrosoftDocs/architecture-center/docs/example-scenario/data/azure-nifi-content.md

 ### Reporting considerations

-Apache NiFi includes a provenance reporting task for the [Azure Log Analytics][Log Analytics agent overview] service.
+NiFi includes a provenance reporting task for the [Azure Log Analytics][Log Analytics agent overview] service.

 You can use this reporting task to offload provenance events to cost-effective, durable long-term storage.
 The Log Analytics service provides a [query interface][Log queries in Azure Monitor] for viewing and graphing the individual events.
-For more information on querying Azure Log Analytics, see add link to section.
+For more information on querying Azure Log Analytics, see [Querying Azure Log Analytics][Querying Azure Log Analytics section in this article] later in this article.

 You can also use this task in conjunction with volatile, in-memory provenance storage.
 In many scenarios, you can then achieve a throughput increase.
 But this approach is risky if you need to preserve event data.
 Ensure that volatile storage meets your durability requirements for provenance events.
 For more information, see [Provenance Repository][NiFi System Administrators Guide - Provenance Repository] in the Apache NiFi System Administrator's Guide.